 Instantly, Excel Options dialog box will be displayed.
 Under Choose Commands From section, hit the drop-down arrow and look for the ‘Commands not in the Ribbon’ option.

-Finally, you will notice the calculator icon added in right-hand pane.
+Finally, you will notice the calculator icon added in the right-hand pane.
 Now, press the ‘OK’ button.

 That’s it!
 Calculator label should appear under the toolbar for quick access.

 The same procedure also applies to earlier versions of Excel too!